MateuszOtmianowski/SQL/Notes.md

 *	**Joins**:
   - **NATURAL JOIN** joins two tables with the columns that have the same name, if combination of columns having same name is not matched rows are not returned;
   - *equijoin* is join with *USING* statement, it is join using only specific columns in two tables, syntax looks as follows:...
 JOIN *table* USING (*column_name*), more than one *column_name* could be used;
-  - table aliases are used for handling duplicate column names in two tables, tehy increase readability and query performance;
+  - table aliases are used for handling duplicate column names in two tables, they increase readability and query performance;